 - Exploring the role of gender in University-Industry knowledge and technology exchange (KTE) ecosystems in science, technology, engineering, and mathematics (STEM) disciplines with particular reference to professional and social networking.

 - Comparison between academic engagement with industry and other non-academic groups in West Africa and the UK with particular reference to the water economy.

-It is envisaged that the investigation will be qualitative in nature but with the possibility of some supportive qualitative analysis.
+It is envisaged that the investigation will be qualitative in nature but with the possibility of some supportive quantitative analysis.
 The main activities will be:

 - Literature review including University-Industry knowledge and technology exchange (KTE) ecosystems with reference to gender and networking and the current models of academic engagement with industry and other non-academic groups.

 - Data collection in West Africa and data collection in the UK.
 These could be sequential or concurrent and involve gaining access to existing female networks in science, technology, engineering, and mathematics (STEM) disciplines in both research communities and industrial supply chains.
 Data analysis and comparison.